 Today, it’s a completely different story.
 The people who perform this function now have a much more descriptive, and honorable title: Animal Control Officers.
 These are the fine folks who rescue abandoned, lost, abused, and neglected animals.
 They work in shelters that provide care, rehabilitate, and find homes for the animals brought in.

 When it came to pets being “on the lam,” 1913 was quite eventful here in Frederick, prompting action for the following summer.
 A new “Dog Law” ordinance went into effect in June, 1914 to help curb a rash of hydrophobia cases—better known as rabies.
-The action was seem as necessary by some, and controversial by others.
+The action was deemed as necessary by some, and controversial by others.
 Regardless, at 10:30am, on June 19th, 1914, 67 year-old Ephraim Eyler was sworn into duty as Frederick’s first official dog catcher.
 Prior to this, a myriad of municipal police officers performed the task, along with hired hands.

 Mr. Eyler grew up on a Woodsboro farm.
 He eventually moved to Frederick and took up residence on Carroll Street.
 In addition to agricultural pursuits, he had formerly worked at the bottling company of J. C. Lipps on W. Patrick Street.
 It was here in 1894, that Eyler was severely injured by a bolt of lightning that apparently struck outside the workplace and reached the washing trough through open windows.
 He rebounded from that injury with no problems.

 The year 1912, however, would bring Ephraim some major challenges.
 In August, he was almost crushed by falling milk cans at his job at the White Cross Milk Company.
 A month later, he received a “severe thrashing” from a crook trying to break into his house.
 In October, Ephraim sued for divorce from first wife, Mattie.